OwenMichuda/Road-Network-Analysis/README.md

 ### Building/Running the Code

-After cloning the repository, running the code on a road network requires two CSV files: one of the coordinate locations of the vertices, and one detailing the connections between each vertices.
+After cloning the repository, running the code on a road network requires two CSV files: one of the coordinate locations of the vertices, and one detailing the connections (edges) between each vertex.
 A sample set is provided in the 'sampledata' directory, or they can be found here ([vertices](https://www.cs.utah.edu/~lifeifei/research/tpq/OL.cnode), [connections](https://www.cs.utah.edu/~lifeifei/research/tpq/OL.cedge)).

 To build type "make" into the terminal while in the project directory.
 To run type "./finalproj" into the terminal.
 To run the catch test suites, build using "make test" and run using "./test".